 - 2 Cups heaping Frozen Raspberries (leave them in your freezer until it is time to use them)

 - 1 ½ Tbs.
 Cornstarch

-- In the bowl of a stand mixer fitted with the paddle attachment (you can make these with hand beaters, too) place the ¼ cup of butter, 1 tsp Salt, and ¼ cup of sugar.
+- In the bowl of a stand mixer fitted with the paddle attachment (you can make these with hand beaters, too), place the ¼ cup of butter, 1 teaspoon Salt, and ¼ cup of sugar.

 - In a small saucepan, scald the 1 cup of milk.
 To scald milk, heat the milk over medium heat high to nearly boiling.
 Remove from the heat and pour over the contents of the mixing bowl.

-- In a small bowl, dissolve the yeast and ½ tsp sugar in ⅓ cup warm water.
+- In a small bowl, dissolve the yeast and ½ teaspoon sugar in ⅓ cup warm water.
 Let stand until foamy.
 About 5 minutes.

-- Pour the foamy yeast, 2 eggs, and 2 cups of the flour into the mixing bowl.
+- Pour the foamy yeast, 2 eggs, and 2 cups of flour into the mixing bowl.
 Mix on low just until everything is mixed together.
-Then beat on medium high for 5 minutes.
+Then beat on medium-high for 5 minutes.
 Don't skimp on the time.
 You must beat it for 5 minutes.

 - Add the remaining 1 ½ cups flour.
 Mix until incorporated.
-This is a batter dough so the dough is going to be sticky and gooey, it will not be a ball of dough.
-Refer to the pictures included in this recipes post to see what this should look like.
+This is a batter dough, so the dough is going to be sticky and gooey; it will not be a ball of dough.
+Refer to the pictures included in this recipe post to see what this should look like.
 Cover the dough and let rise until doubled.
 This will take an hour to an hour and a half.

 - Punch down the dough, recover, and let rise a second time until doubled.
-This will only time ½ the time of the first rise.
+This will only be ½ the time of the first rise.

 - While the dough is rising for a second time, spray a 9x13 baking dish with non-stick cooking spray and mix up the cream cheese filling.